OpenLineage/docs/docs/integrations/trino.md

 Trino is a distributed SQL query engine targeted for big data analytical workloads.
 Trino queries are typically run on Trino `cluster`, where distributed set of Trino `workers` provides compute power and Trino `coordinator` is responsible for query submission.
-By a rich set of available connectors, you can use Trino to execute SQL queries with the same exact syntax on [different underlying systems](https://trino.io/docs/current/connector.html) - such as RDBMs databases, hive metastore, s3 and others
+By a rich set of available connectors, you can use Trino to execute SQL queries with the same exact syntax [on different underlying systems](https://trino.io/docs/current/connector.html) - such as RDBMs databases, hive metastore, s3 and others.

 Trino enables running queries for fetching the data as well as creating new structures - such as tables, views or materialized views.